 Here at Miller Bowles Law, our team of Charlotte child custody attorneys knows what can be asked when child custody is decided.
 We want to listen to your situation and assist you in deciding the best course of action for a successful outcome in the best interests of you and your child.

 Make sure you have an experienced attorney backing you during child custody proceedings.
 Call (704) 810-1400 today for a private consultation.

 In a North Carolina child custody case, we generally refer to two different types of child custody:

 - Legal Child Custody – Legal child custody is the decision-making power of each parent to decide long-term issues for a child such as where the child goes to school, what doctors they see and what medical treatment they may receive, what religion they will be taught, and any other matters of lasting significance.

 - Physical Child Custody – Physical child custody is just what it sounds like–where the child is physically located each night.
 Most child custody arrangements are considered joint custody, even if one parent has substantially more time with a child than the other.
 Several years ago, the North Carolina court began referring to most custody arrangements as “joint custody” and instead identifying a “primary” custodial parent and a “secondary” custodial parent.

 HOW DOES THE COURT DECIDE CHILD CUSTODY?

 Just as your child is unique, each case is unique.
-The Court will look at all relevant factors to determine what child custody arrangement the Court believes is in the best interests of the minor child.
-To that end, almost any topic can be relevant to determine child custody, including information about each parent and his/her home, each parent’s work schedule or ability to care for the child, the historical caregiving by each parent, medical issues for either parent or the child, and any other issue the Court believes is necessary to best promote the interests and welfare of the child.
+The Court will look at all factors to decide what is in the best interests of the children.
+To that end, almost any topic can be relevant to determine child custody, including:

 EMERGENCY CHILD CUSTODY